10 Things to Know About Teen Medicine Abuse

 A single dose of fentanyl can lead to instant overdose and death.

 Illegal, non-medical fentanyl is cheaply produced in illicit labs.
-Because it’s so cheap to produce, it’s often mixed in with heroin or added to tablets that mimic less potent prescription opioid pills.
+Because it’s so cheap to produce, it’s often mixed in with heroin or added to counterfeit pills.

 The study of young injection drug users found that these urban youths got their start using prescription pain relievers they obtained from three sources:

-Sometimes a teen or young adult will help themselves to a parent’s prescription opioid - taking one or two pills at a time from an easily accessible bottle.
+Sometimes a teen or young adult will help themselves to a parent’s opioid prescription: taking one or two pills at a time from an easily accessible bottle without detection.

 Parents who keep their prescription medications unlocked in a bathroom medicine cabinet, kitchen cabinet, bedside table, purse, or briefcase could be unknowingly supplying their kids (and their friends) with a steady supply of drugs.

-Roughly one in four teenagers know someone who has abused cough medicine to get high, and one in 31 reports doing so themselves.
+Roughly one in four teenagers knows of someone who has abused cough medicine to get high, and one in 31 reports doing so themselves.

 OTC cough medicines are inexpensive and easily available.
 And many teens think they’re safer than illicit or prescription drugs to get high.